 Technical Expertise

-Free Audio Editor Options for Podcasts
+The Best Free Audio Editor Options for Podcasts in 2023

 Once you’ve recorded your podcast, the next step is to use an audio editor to remove unnecessary content and fix poor sound quality.
 You may also want to add extra audio, whether it’s a song at the beginning or sound bites within the episode.